Where Can I See The Exhibit?

 Elizabeth Dillenburg, our traveling exhibit coordinator, will collect your check three months prior to your reservation date.
 Please do not send a check until contacted to do so.
 We will hold your check and return it at the end of your exhibition period, if all panels are in their original condition.

-What will the exhibit look like?
+What does the exhibit look like?

 What is the recommended hosting timeframe?